weliveindetail/blog/_posts/2023-02-04-ez-clang-pycfg.md

 ### Host and Device interfaces

 These interfaces describe specific properties for the host and the device respectively.
 They are both implemented in C++ inside ez-clang and not formally documented yet.
-For testing, however, we [mock these types](https://github.com/echtzeit-dev/ez-clang-pycfg/blob/main/.share/ez_clang_api/__init__.py){:target="_blank"} and they can be used as an informal documentation for now.
+For testing, however, we [mock these types](https://github.com/echtzeit-dev/ez-clang-pycfg/blob/main/.share/ez_clang_api/__init__.py){:target="_blank"} and the mocks can be used as an informal documentation for now.

 ### Install